 If you’re still not convinced about the exciting tactical title, see if our Fire Emblem Engage review can convince you otherwise.
-Or, if you need some more in-game tips, check out our Fire Emblem Engage characters and Fire Emblem Engage emblems guide to get some useful context before jumping into the grand adventure.
+Or, if you need some more in-game tips, check out our Fire Emblem Engage characters, Fire Emblem Engage classes, and Fire Emblem Engage emblems guide to get some useful context before jumping into the grand adventure.

 Is Fire Emblem Engage a gacha game?

 Fire Emblem Engage has gacha elements, but it’s not your traditional gacha game.
 For starters, there’s no extra charge for using the mechanic, it requires in-game resources, but none of your own dollars.
 Secondly, the gacha mechanic revolves around Fire Emblem Engage rings, as you can’t create bond rings without them.

 Essentially, each engage ring – Ring of the Hero King, Ring of the Caring Princess, etc – has a subset of bond rings you can create using the engage ring as a sort of key to the mechanic.
 However, the bond rings you create augment stats instead of offering a legendary hero summon, and you can only wear one ring at a time.